stacks-network/stacks-core/integration_tests/README.md

 docker pull quay.io/blockstack/integrationtests:develop
 ```

+To see a full list of tags check out our [Quay repo](https://quay.io/organization/blockstack)!

 The `test-launcher` tool can also be used to build an integration test
 image from your local repository.